JamesParrott/sDNA_GH/README.md

 ## Developer manual.

 ### Dependencies.
-sDNA_GH 3.0.0.alpha_1 includes static copies of the following Python packages:

 [IronPyShp (MIT License)](https://github.com/JamesParrott/IronPyShp/) v2.3.1, an Iron Python cross-port of Joel Lawhead and Karim Baghat et al's PyShp.

-[toml_tools (MIT License)](https://github.com/JamesParrott/toml_tools)  v2.0.0, a Python 2 back-port and Iron Python cross-port of Taneli Hukkinen's tomli (behind tomllib in Python 3.11) and tomli_w, with a few small extras.
+[toml_tools (MIT License)](https://github.com/JamesParrott/toml_tools)  v2.0.0, a Python 2 back-port and Iron Python cross-port of Taneli Hukkinen's tomli (behind tomllib in Python 3.11 and later) and tomli_w, with a few small extras.

-[mapclassif-Iron (BSD 3-Clause License)](https://github.com/JamesParrott/mapclassif-Iron/tree/85acb111f6c9271d131fd5dcacb00cb16833352e), a tested, striped down minimal fork of mapclassify, only containing a pure Python Fisher-Jenks classifier.
+[mapclassif-Iron (BSD 3-Clause License)](https://github.com/JamesParrott/mapclassif-Iron/tree/85acb111f6c9271d131fd5dcacb00cb16833352e), a stripped down minimal fork of mapclassify, only containing a pure Python Fisher-Jenks classifier.

+[Cheetah_GH (MIT License)](https://github.com/JamesParrott/Cheetah_GH).
+A framework that can place, virtually connect, and runs Grasshopper components to the canvas, in code (e.g. test code).
+Also runs Grasshopper definitions from the command line, pipes output from the internal Grasshopper env run using Cheetah_GH (e.g. unittest) back to the command line, and if few changes are made to the Grasshopper definition, quit Rhino and return to the command line.

+[Anteater_GH (MIT License)](https://github.com/JamesParrott/Anteater_GH).
+Fuzz testing helper functions for testing within Grasshopper and Rhino.

 ### Testing.